KarolusD/aoc-2022/README.md

 ### Get input for specific day

-1. Look for `get_input.sh` script or just close this repo
+1. Look for `get_input.sh` script or just clone this repo
 2. Add execute permission `chmod +x ./get_input.sh`
 3. Execute the script and provide a day as first param `./get_input.sh 1`
 4. Script will ask for a session value which you'll find in the cookies on [advent of code](adventofcode.com) website